vflame6/vflame6.github.io/_posts/2024-03-29-my-oswp-journey.md

 ## Prepare for the Course

-The course is well-structured and has a lotI think the course is enough to pass the exam with these preparations:
+The course is well-structured and has a lot of information about Wireless Networks, but you have to learn some basics before you apply for it.
+I think the course is enough to pass the exam with these preparations:

 - **OSI Model** and **TCP/IP Fundamentals**.
 You have to understand the basics of the networking.
 Check free HackTheBox Academy's module [Introduction to Networking](https://academy.hackthebox.com/module/details/34)
 - **Familiarity with Linux**.
 It is useful to understand the Linux to set up Wi-Fi attacking environment later.
 The [Kali Linux Revealed](https://kali.training/) course is a cool preparation here
 - **Work with TMUX**.
-Check [this note](https://gist.github.com/davydany/d33f4b5e19eab6b805b045b91d3cf858) to get a basic understanding of working with TMUX
+Check [this note](https://gist.github.com/davydany/d33f4b5e19eab6b805b045b91d3cf858) to get a basic understanding of working with TMUX.
+You can also use [screen](https://gist.github.com/jctosta/af918e1618682638aa82)

 During my learning journey, I've faced some troubles to set up my wireless card with a Kali Linux virtual machine in VMWare Workstation.
 I was unable (or just didn't want) to resolve the issues correctly and quickly, so I decided to do it simple way and rebooted my laptop in **Live USB Kali Linux**.